xshrz/CKG-IMC/README.md

-# CKG-IMC: an inductive matrix completion method enhanced by collaborative knowledge graph and graph neural network for Alzheimer’s disease compound-protein interactions prediction
+# CKG-IMC: an inductive matrix completion method enhanced by CKG and GNN for Alzheimer’s disease compound-protein interactions prediction
 ## Introduction
 Alzheimer’s disease (AD) is a prevalent neurodegenerative disorder without effective therapeutic interventions.
 To address this challenge, we present CKG-IMC, a deep learning model for predicting compound-protein interactions (CPIs) relevant to AD.
 CKG-IMC integrates three modules: a Collaborative Knowledge Graph (CKG), a Principal Neighborhood Aggregation Graph Neural Network (PNA), and an Inductive Matrix Completion (IMC).
 ![](./src/fig.jpg)